TziporaMaroko/Hadasim4.0/README.md

 - **Morris.js**: A library for drawing visually appealing charts based on Raphael.js.

 Ensure these dependencies are included in your project either through CDN links or installed via package managers like npm or yarn.

+# Hadasim4.0- Ex2, Ex3
+The answer to exercise 2 is in a python file named Hadasim4.0-Ex2, and the answer to exercise 3 is in a docx file named Hadasim4.0-Ex3.